 These modules, programmes and communities of practice are led by a core team of highly qualified and trained leadership development facilitators who have a great deal of experience developing leaders in public, not-for-profit and private organisations across a range of sectors.
-These core facilitators include Leadership Psychologists and an Outdoor Learning and Development specialist.
-A wide team of guest facilitators support the core team.
+The core facilitators are all psychologists.
+A wider team of guest facilitators, with wide ranging skills, support the core team.

 Terry Sexton, BSc, MSc, MBA

 Terry is a Leadership Psychologist.
 He has considerable experience in developing leaders across a range of different industries and sectors, from graduates to executives.
 He has been trained in techniques from Gestalt Coaching, Psychosynthesis, Acceptance and Commitment Therapy and Appreciative Inquiry, and is qualified in a wide range of psychometrics.
 Terry has also completed a Foundation Course in Core Process Psychotherapy and has gained a Certificate in Leadership and Facilitation at Schumacher College.
 He is a Fellow of the RSA and a guest lecturer at the University of Kent.
 Terry is also a Director of a business psychology consultancy, the Create Network, and a social enterprise, the Create Community Network.

 Jill Chapman, BA, MSc, AFBPS, CPsychol.